missing-semester-cn/missing-semester-cn.github.io/virtual-machines.md

    - Travis CI
    - GitHub Actions

+Moreover, container software like Docker has also been extensively used as a solution for [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
+If a machine needs to be running many services with conflicting dependencies they can be isolated using containers.

 Usually, you write a file that defines how to construct your container.
 You start with some minimal _base image_ (like Alpine Linux), and then a list of commands to run to set up the environment you want (install